 In this rapidly changing world where technology is disrupting every industry, it’s essential that all students enter the workplace with the skills to thrive in this environment.
 This is why technology and innovation is a focal point of MSc International Management.

 The management of these new technologies has proved difficult for many companies.
-Understanding their implementation and management is a vital skill that will give students an edge no matter what industry they’re interested in.
+Understanding their implementation and management is a vital skill that gives students an edge no matter what industry they’re interested in.

-The Innovation & Technology core module, led by Dr Paola Criscuolo, will ensure students understand how companies manage technology and innovation in a company.
-This module will draw on the experiences of leading innovators.
+The Innovation and Technology Strategy core module, led by Professor Paola Criscuolo, ensure students understand how companies manage technology and innovation in a company.
+This module draws on the experiences of leading innovators.

 4. Fantastic learning opportunities

-This advanced programme is created for students who already come to the Business School with business knowledge, so the way teaching is delivered is going to be slightly different from our other Master’s programmes.
+MSc International Management has been created for students who already come to the Business School with business knowledge, so the way teaching is delivered is slightly different from our other Master’s programmes.

-For some modules, there will be flipped classroom situations where students will learn via case studies.
-This means they will prepare for cases before class and the lecture will discuss the case instead of being lectured about it.
-There will also be video material on The Hub to help students prepare.
+For some modules, there is flipped classroom situations where students will learn via case studies.
+This means they prepare for cases before class and the lecture will discuss the case instead of being lectured about it.
+There is also video material on The Hub to help students prepare.